w3f/Grants-Program/applications/EverlastingCash.md

 The ELC protocol is a smart contract protocol based on the Cycan Network/Everlasting Parachain.

-The Cycan Network (CYA) is an isomorphic parachain built on the Polkadot network.
-The Everlasting Parachain (ELP), as Cycan’s canary network, is the isomorphic parachain on Polkadot’s canary network - Kusama network.
+The Cycan Network (CYA) is an parachain built on the Polkadot network.
+The Everlasting Parachain (ELP), as Cycan’s canary network, is the parachain on Polkadot’s canary network - Kusama network.

 ELC has a stable target pricing mechanism, called ELCaim.
 ELCaim is initially set as 1 USD and the pegged rate of ELCaim will be continuously adjusted and stabilized based on the anti-inflation factor (K), forming the anti-inflation algorithmic stablecoin mechanism.
 ELC not only uses crypto currencies as systemic reserves to decide the basic value of stablecoins, but also uses algorithms to control the supply of ELC so that the prices are at the same level of ELCaim.
 Users can use other cryptocurrencies including CYA, ELP, DOT, KSM, BTC, ETH and other digital assets proposed by the Cycan community to generate Everlasting Cash in the ELC protocol.